 One of the things I’ve found interesting on joining social media is how many people’s profiles include ‘mother’ and ‘father’ as part of their personal identity, alongside their occupation, their political stance, and their hobbies.
 Being a parent has long been part of people’s sense of self, but perhaps what struck me most in my research on parenting in the later Georgian period was how parents could draw on lots of different types of parental identity to construct their own.
+Probably it was the variety open to mothers that is most striking, for I think there is an assumption that maternity was a very fixed ideal and identity in the eighteenth and nineteenth centuries, especially for elite women.
+Having talked a lot about fathers on my blog so far, here are some of my findings about the mothers I researched.

 Ruth Goodman and Peter Ginn are back with another ‘farm’ series, with new chap Tom Pinfold.
 This time they are exploring the Tudor Monastery Farm, which was filmed at the Weald and Downland Open Air Museum in West Sussex.
 The Tudor period is Ruth’s favourite historical period so expect lots of enthusiasm in this housewife role, whilst Peter and Tom work hard on the farming methods and animals.